Ronnie Moore: Eastleigh

 In August 2016, Moore joined National League side Eastleigh.
 In Moore's first ten games with the Spitfires, Eastleigh remained unbeaten.
 In the FA Cup, Moore oversaw a 3–1 victory away at Swindon Town in a replay to reach the second round.
 On 30 November 2016, Moore decided to leave Eastleigh citing "personal circumstances over the past few weeks".
 He left the club eight points away from the play-off positions.

+Post management

+In January 2024, Moore was heavily linked with the vacant managerial position at former club Hartlepool United.
+On 3 April 2024, it was announced that Moore would return to Hartlepool as their chief scout.
+On returning to the club, Moore said: "It's fantastic to be back at Hartlepool and I'm really looking forward to it.
+I've never forgotten my time at Pools - I had a few promotions in my career, but that survival feeling was one of the best emotions I've ever felt.
+The supporters were extraordinary and I'm passionate about this Club.
+I want to see it back where it belongs.
+Often as a manager I would scout players myself, but I'm really looking forward to being able to solely focus on recruitment, giving it my full time and attention."

 Personal life

 His son is Ian Thomas-Moore.

-He has 2 sons Ian & Scott and 2 Daughters Paula & Charlotte.
+In July 2025, it was revealed that Moore had been diagnosed with myeloma.